bpander/motherboard/README.md

 ### A Reaction Against Monolithic, Wheel-Reinventing Frameworks

 Motherboard is meant to be a foundation to build on.
-It doesn't force a specific router or templating engine on you (and if you don't need one, don't use one).
+It doesn't force a specific router, templating engine, etc. on you.
 You can use whatever components are appropriate for your project.
 If one stops being good, you can easily swap it out for a different (better) one.
 This also helps keep page-weight down.
 This [TodoMVC app using Motherboard](http://bpander.github.io/motherboard-todos/) is only **7.3 KB** of JavaScript (gzipped and minified).
-By comparison, the AngularJS core gzipped and minified (just the framework) is 45 KB.
+By comparison, the AngularJS core gzipped and minified (the framework alone) is 45 KB.

 ## Usage